 Also, kids need to be able to have friends over.
 But they also need limits they understand ahead of time.
 This is partially for their benefit.

 If a friend wants them to do something they don't feel comfortable about, they can always fall back on, "Sorry, I can't.
-My mom's got a weird rule about that."
+My Mom's got a weird rule about that."
 Let them use you as their excuse.
 It's what we're here for.

 No running, shrieking, or roughhousing inside.
 People and things can get broken when excited little ones run wild inside.

-This alone will cut down on a majority of the after play date clean ups as well as teach kids about caring for their possessions.
+This alone will cut down on a majority of after-playdate cleanups, as well as teach kids about caring for their possessions.
 Every child that played with the toys should be part of the cleanup routine.